481st Night Fighter Operational Training Group

-The 481st Night Fighter Operational Training Group (481 NFOTG) was a unit of the United States Army Air Forces.
+The 481st Night Fighter Operational Training Group was a unit of the United States Army Air Forces.
 It was inactivated on 31 March 1944 at Hammer Field, California.

-The group was the primary night fighter Operational Training Unit (OTU)/Replacement Training Unit (RTU) of the Army Air Forces during World War II.
-Its mission was to train either new graduates of Training Command advanced flying schools or transition experienced pilots into the P-61 Black Widow night fighter.
+The group was the primary night fighter Operational Training Unit and Replacement Training Unit of the Army Air Forces during World War II.
+Its mission was to train either new graduates of AAF Training Command advanced flying schools or transition experienced pilots into the Northrop P-61 Black Widow night fighter.
 It trained them in the flight characteristics of the aircraft and also night fighter interceptor techniques prior to the operational squadrons or replacement pilots being deployed to one of the overseas combat theaters.

 History

 Origins

 Specialized training in night fighter interceptor tactics began in March 1942 upon the return of Air Corps observers from England prior to the United States' entry into World War II.
 During World War I, the 1st Pursuit Group 185th Aero Squadron had flown night interception of enemy aircraft, primarily bombers and observation aircraft.
 It was engaged in combat for less than a month before the 1918 Armistice with Germany.

 In the 1920s and 1930s night fighting became the responsibility of regular Pursuit squadrons.
 These units had enough problems preparing for day war, much less confronting the obstacles of darkness.
 Yet, despite minimal budgets, pioneering airmen still strove to conquer the night by developing blind-flying techniques, primarily at the Army Air Service’s Engineering Division at McCook Field, and later at the Army Air Corps’ Materiel Division at Wright Field, both in Ohio.

 Upon review of the recommendations presented by the observers, the Air Defense Operational Training Unit was established by Third Air Force on 26 March; it was re-designated as the Interceptor Command School on 30 March.
 Initially established at Key Field, Mississippi, the school was moved to Orlando Army Air Base, Florida.

 "To fly these night fighters, the United States needed a different breed of aviator.
-So difficult and dangerous was the assignment that the AAF relied on volunteers only.
+So difficult and dangerous was the assignment that the [Army Air Forces] relied on volunteers only.
 Yet the mission was so exciting that there were always plenty of volunteers."
 V Interceptor Command was given initial responsibility for night training at Orlando.
 En route to the Philippines in 1941 when the Japanese launched their invasion, the unit was ordered back to Orlando, Florida, to train personnel for defense wings.